|Välkommen till Blanka skeppslag

-is a replica of a rural sailing ship from the end of
+is a replica of a rural sailing ship from the beginning of the 14th

 Helgeandsholmen in Stockholm in front of the House of Parliament, where

 ship was built inside the Museum, using mediaeval technique, material

 and methods, altogether true to the origin.
 It was launched in 1990.